 Written by Cynthia Kadohata, $10.74

 This wonderfully moving and funny novel about a contemporary migrant family already took home the 2013 National Book Award, and deservingly so.
 We'd love to see 12-year-old Summer, her brother Jaz, and their complex and real struggles honored with another sticker on the cover, along with the kid accolades it has already received.

-We’d love to know—what were your favorite middle grade books of the year?
-What do you think will win the Newbery?
+We'd love to know—what were your favorite middle grade books of the year?
+Which do you think will win the Newbery?